 Today’s healthcare industry is a $2 trillion behemoth at a crossroads.
 Currently being weighed down by crushing costs and red tape, the industry is looking for ways to improve in nearly every imaginable area.
 That’s where healthtech comes in.
-Tech-infused tools are being integrated into every step of our healthcare experience to counteract two key trouble spots: quality and efficiency.
+Tech-infused tools are being integrated into every step of the healthcare experience to counteract two key trouble spots: quality and efficiency.

 Healthtech has the potential to trim the fat from our traditional healthcare scene.
 Skyrocketing costs, unbearable wait times, inefficiencies in drug development and limited access to insurance and healthcare providers are all being improved (or at least addressed) through tech-infused care.

 Surgery has seen some of the biggest improvements in healthtech efficiency and progress over the years.
-As you read this, robots are assisting with a variety of operations, from minor non-invasive procedures to open heart surgery.
+As you read this, robots are assisting with a variety of operations, from minor non-invasive procedures to open-heart surgery.
 These robotic surgical assistants come in all shapes and sizes, ranging from the tiny bot that crawls the surface of the heart to a giant arm that acts as an extra set of hands during procedures.

 The pharmaceutical industry is leaning on AI and machine learning to power a new wave of drug research and development.
-These tools are currently being used in a variety of aspects across the industry to help speed up time-consuming tasks like pinpointin g certain chemical combinations that might help create the optimal drug and identifying patients who could best benefit from a particular drug trial.
+These tools are currently being used in a variety of aspects across the industry to help speed up time-consuming tasks like pinpointing certain chemical combinations that might help create the optimal drug and identifying patients who could best benefit from a particular drug trial.

-Diagnostics & Error Reduction
+Diagnostics and Error Reduction